What to Know About Lamont's Inauguration, State of the State Address and Inaugural Ball

-Gov. Ned Lamont will be inaugurated for a second term on Wednesday, then he will deliver his State of the State Address, and there will be an Inaugural ball on Wednesday night.
+Gov. Ned Lamont will be inaugurated today for a second term, then he will deliver his State of the State Address and celebrate this evening at the Inaugural ball.

 Here is what you need to know if you plan to watch or go to any of the events.